zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The name field and submit button are highlighted on the Create an indexer tab.](media/add-azure-search-create-an-indexer.png "Add Azure Search")

-    > **NOTE**: You may need to check and then uncheck Track deletions to remove the fields associated with tracking deletions from the UI.
+    > **Note**: You may need to check and then uncheck Track deletions to remove the fields associated with tracking deletions from the UI.

 11. Within a few seconds, you receive a notification in the Azure portal that the import was successfully configured.